HoangTran0410/p5.AwsomeShape/README.md

 ## Button Methods

-AwsomeBox provide 5 methods that are called when the user interacts with the AwsomeBox in different ways.
+AwsomeShape provide 5 methods that are called when the user interacts with the AwsomeShape in different ways.

-**onOut** is called whenever the cursor is move to outside the area of the AwsomeBox.
+**onOut** is called whenever the cursor is move to outside the area of the AwsomeShape.
 ```javascript
 myButton.onOut = function(){
   console.log("Hey!
 Cursor is out!");
 }
 ```

-**onHover** is called whenever the cursor is within the area of the AwsomeBox, but it's not being pressed:
+**onHover** is called whenever the cursor is within the area of the AwsomeShape, but it's not being pressed:
 ```javascript
 myButton.onHover = function(){
   console.log("The cursor is over me!");
 }
 ```

-**onPress** is called when the user presses a AwsomeBox.
+**onPress** is called when the user presses a AwsomeShape.
 ```javascript
 myButton.onPress = function(){
   console.log("I've been pressed!");
 }
 ```

-**onRelease** is called whenever the user clicks a AwsomeBox and then releases the click.
+**onRelease** is called whenever the user clicks a AwsomeShape and then releases the click.
 ```javascript
 myButton.onRelease = function(){
   console.log("Bye bye!");
 }
 ```

-Finally, **onDrag** is called whenever the user clicks a AwsomeBox and then drag it around.
+Finally, **onDrag** is called whenever the user clicks a AwsomeShape and then drag it around.
 ```javascript
 myButton.onDrag = function(){
   console.log("Dragging...");